rdmorganiser/rdmorganiser.github.io/en/Docu_User.md

 * [GitHub/rdmo-catalog](https://github.com/rdmorganiser/rdmo-catalog).
 All questionnaires are available with a CC0 license.

 <b>A searchable overview of all RDMO objects can be found here:</b>
-* [rdmo-terms](https://rdmorganiser.github.io/terms/) showa all objects (questions, attributes, options, views ...) that are used in curated RDMO questionnaires.
+* [rdmo-terms](https://rdmorganiser.github.io/terms/) shows all objects (questions, attributes, options, views ...) that are used in curated RDMO questionnaires.
 After selecting the category (e.g. domain, question, etc.) you can limit the results using the search field.

 ## Videos